disez-ai/metta-ul/docs/BisectingKmeans - Technical Report.md

 - **Memory Efficiency**: Stores the complete hierarchy which could be memory-intensive for large datasets with many clusters.
 - **Termination Criteria**: Currently only terminates based on number of clusters; could add additional criteria based on minimum SSE improvement.

-Potential improvements:
-- Implement parallel processing for the bisection step
-- Add alternative cluster selection strategies
-- Integrate with other clustering methods for the bisection step
-- Develop memory-optimized representations of the hierarchy

 ## Conclusion
 The MeTTa implementation of Bisecting K-means demonstrates the language's capability to express recursive algorithms and hierarchical data structures.
 While the algorithm doesn't outperform Spectral Clustering on complex geometries, it provides valuable hierarchical information not available in flat clustering methods.
 The functional and declarative approach in MeTTa makes the algorithm structure clear and maintainable, though with some performance trade-offs compared to optimized implementations.